Natural Methods to Manage Menopause Symptoms

 Have you ever felt like your skin was changing from oily to dry or seen the appearance of wrinkles overnight?
 Did you know that there is a 30 percent decline in skin collagen in the first five years after menopause?
 As a result, there is a loss of skin elasticity.
 Collagen is the most abundant protein in your body.
 Collagen can be injected into the face or lips to create a more youthful appearance.
 It is often added to face and body creams.
 As naturopathic doctors, we like to focus on beauty from the inside out, so we often recommend a collagen supplement that can be easily added to the diet.

 Collagen has been shown to improve the elasticity of the skin and reduce fine lines and wrinkles.
-It is available from an animal and marine source.
+It is available from animal and marine sources.
 As with other products, not all collagen supplements are created equal.
 We recommend products that contain collagen from grass-fed cows or wild-caught fish and ensure that it is a hydrolyzed formula (which is easier for the body to absorb).
 Collagen also assists with joint pain and gut healing, along with many other health benefits.
 For these reasons, it tops our list for nutritional supplements in menopause.

 Pyridoxal-5-phosphate, aka vitamin B6, is a cofactor in serotonin (the “happy hormone”) synthesis.
 This vitamin is ideal for mood swings and low moods.
 In addition to vitamin B6, l-theanine is a supplement that we use in our practice to reduce anxious feelings.
 L-theanine is an amino acid that is found in green tea.
-Studies have shown that it induces relaxation, stimulates the production of alpha brain waves (the resting state for the brain), and enhances mental alertness.
+Studies have shown that it induces relaxation, stimulates the production of alpha brain waves (the resting state of the brain), and enhances mental alertness.
 It is a go-to for us when a woman says that she has a “racing mind.”

 Among some of the most common occurrences of menopause are hot flashes and night sweats.
 These vasomotor symptoms can dramatically impact the quality of sleep as women may find themselves waking up more often throughout the night.
 We all know how important sleep is for optimal daily functioning, therefore managing these symptoms is often a high priority!
 One of the top herbs that are used to relieve symptoms related to these hormone imbalances is black cohosh (Cimicifuga racemosa).
 Black cohosh has been studied for its benefit in reducing the frequency of hot flashes and night sweats.
-Therefore, it tends to be a popular herb among many women..
+Therefore, it tends to be a popular herb among many women.

 Written By Erin Enns and Odessa Gill